<Match Preview>

 Q. In the Levain Cup match against Cerezo Osaka, you changed the lineup, and in the Kyoto Sanga F.C. match, you used some of the league match members as well.
 How do you plan to approach tomorrow’s game?

 A. Regarding the Levain Cup Sec.
 2 match against Kyoto Sanga F.C., we used a lineup similar to the league match, but included many young players on the bench.
 This time as well, we want to skillfully blend veteran and young players and compete.
-I especially see this as an opportunity to give young players chances, so we want to continue doing that.
-We do not intend to change our approach while competing in the Levain Cup.
-However, when selecting young players, if the lineup consists too much of only young players, it can have negative effects, so we want to maintain a good balance in player selection.
-Good fusion is important to perform well.
-Also, if players perform well in the Levain Cup, we plan to use them in the league matches as well.
+We especially see this as an opportunity to give young players a chance, so we intend to continue doing so.
+We do not plan to change our approach while competing in the Levain Cup.
+However, when fielding young players, if the lineup consists too much of only young players, it can sometimes have a negative effect, so we want to maintain a good balance in selection.
+Good integration is important for good play.
+Also, if players perform well in the Levain Cup, we want to use them in the league matches as well.

 Q. Both PEROTTI and Naoki KUMATA scored goals in the previous match, so I imagine it’s a difficult decision on whom to field.

-A. Of course, we welcome such a pleasant dilemma.
-We want to continue giving opportunities to players who have performed well, including KUMATA.
-If young players are given chances and they play well, we intend to use them in league matches as well.
+A. Of course, I welcome the pleasant dilemma.
+I want to continue giving opportunities to players who have performed well, including Kumada.
+If young players are given chances and they play well, I intend to use them in league matches as well.

 Q, Considering you have been using many young players, isn’t it difficult to select the lineup for this match against Gamba Osaka?

-A, We currently have many injured players.
+A. We currently have many injured players.
 In certain positions, there are no substitute players available.
-However, at the same time, there are young players we want to give opportunities to, and some players who need longer playing time.
-We are thinking about player selection that balances these factors well.
+However, at the same time, there are young players we want to give opportunities to, as well as players who need longer playing time.
+We are considering player selections that achieve a good balance.
 I believe maintaining balance is becoming increasingly important.

 Q. There are differences between league matches and cup matches, but in the previous match against Sagan Tosu, there were moments when we couldn’t break through in front of the opponent’s goal.